-The state's existing DSH funding for PHCS is allocated to make payments to participating PHCS that incur costs for services to the remaining uninsured.
-During the additional GPP PY, the state is requesting that FFP be available for such GPP payment expenditures up to the amount equal to the state's entire DSH allotment as set forth in section 1923(f) of the Act and adjusted as described in subparagraphs (a) and (b) below ("Adjusted DSH").
+The state's existing DSH allotment is predominantly allocated under GPP to make payments to participating PHCSs that provide services to the uninsured.
+During the additional GPP extension year, the state is requesting that FFP be available for the GPP up to the amount equal to the state's entire DSH allotment as set forth in section 1923(f) of the Social Security Act and adjusted as described in subparagraphs (a) and (b) below ("Adjusted DSH").
 In order to align DSH amounts with each SFY, the state's DSH allotment for the federal fiscal year that commences in the SFY will be used.